 Q3: What can I use as a substitute for shrimp?

-A3: You can use other seafood like crab or lobster, or opt for plant-based proteins for a vegetarian or vegan version.
+A3: You can use crab, lobster, or even plant-based proteins if you want a vegetarian or vegan version.

 Q4: How do I make shrimp bisque spicy?

-A4: Adding ingredients like cayenne pepper or crushed red pepper flakes can elevate the heat in your bisque.
+A4: Just add cayenne pepper or red pepper flakes to kick up the heat.

 Conclusion